ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Note that credential content verification can only be done through the inspection of underlying documentation or through a verification by the issuer such as an [OpenId Connect Identity Provider](https://openid.net/developers/specs/).

-We will discuss further, more detailed management requirements in the context of BPI participant account management in [Section 5](##5-Middleware-Communication-and-Interoperability).
+this document will discuss further, more detailed management requirements in the context of BPI participant account management in [Section 5](##5-Middleware-Communication-and-Interoperability).

 -------